♠ ♥ ♣ ♦

 - Remember you are not creating a game, but instead, a system with which any number of games could be played.

-- Read thoroughly all information found on the Resource Links provided to you.
+- Read thoroughly all information found on the Resource Links provided to you at the top of this assignment page.

 - Use the following references to guide your process.

-- Be sure to exactly center the total group of cards on the paper to allow registration (alignment) of the design on the back side (be sure to exactly center the backside design as well).
-Use rulers and guides to do this.
+- Be sure to exactly center the total group of cards on the paper to allow registration (alignment) of the design on the back side (be sure to exactly center the backside design as well)).
+(Use the guides you created earlier to do this.)

-- On the new “Cards Back Print” layout place your backside design in a new layer exactly on top of the card fronts.
-When the backs are in position you can delete the front side designs from this file.
+- Place your backside design in a new layer exactly on top of the card fronts.
+When the backs are in position you can delete the front side design layer (including the front designs) from this file.
 This will leave the back design perfectly in position.

 - Cutting with Crops do not use the paper cutter